Korea under Japanese rule

 These conditions led to the birth of the Korean independence movement, which acted both politically and militantly, sometimes within the Japanese Empire, but mostly from outside of it.
-Koreans were subjected to a number of mass murders, including the Gando Massacre, Kantō Massacre, Jeamni massacre, and Shinano River incident.
+Koreans were subjected to a number of mass murders, including the Gando massacre, Kantō Massacre, Jeamni massacre, and Shinano River incident.
 Beginning in 1939 and during World War II, Japan mobilized around 5.4 million Koreans to support its war effort.
 Many were moved forcefully from their homes, and set to work in generally extremely poor working conditions.
-Many women and girls were controversially forced into sexual slavery as "comfort women" to Japanese soldiers.

-After the surrender of Japan at the end of the war, Korea was liberated by the Allies.
-It was immediately divided into areas under the rule of the Soviet Union and of the United States.
+Many women and girls were forced into sexual slavery as "comfort women" to Japanese soldiers.
+In addition to these atrocities, millions of Koreans fell victim to various Japanese war crimes throughout the colonial period, including forced labor, human experimentation, and systemic starvation.
+Ultimately, the nature of Japanese imperial rule and its widespread war crimes led to immense suffering and loss of life, leaving a deep and lasting scar on the nation's history.
+After the surrender of Japan at the end of the war, Korea was liberated from Japanese colonial rule, but was immediately divided into occupation zones under the rule of the Soviet Union and of the United States, led to the foundations of both North and South Korea in 1948.

 The legacy of Japanese colonization has been hotly contested, and it continues to be extremely controversial.
 There is a significant range of opinions in both South Korea and Japan, and historical topics regularly cause diplomatic issues.
 Within South Korea, a particular focus is the role of the numerous ethnic Korean collaborators with Japan.
 They have been variously punished or left alone.
 This controversy is exemplified in the legacy of Park Chung Hee, South Korea's most influential and controversial president.
 He collaborated with the Japanese military and continued to praise it even after the colonial period.

-Until 1964, South Korea and Japan had no functional diplomatic relations, until they signed the Treaty on Basic Relations.
+Until 1965, South Korea and Japan had no functional diplomatic relations, until they signed the Treaty on Basic Relations.
 It declared "already null and void" all treaties made between the Empires of Japan and Korea on or before 22 August 1910.
 Despite this, relations between Japan and South Korea have oscillated between warmer and cooler periods, often due to conflicts over the historiography of this era.